-Over the four phases of the upgrade, APT installed a total of 44 x APC Smart-UPS Online UPSs in the university’s two data centres.
+Over the four phases of the upgrade, APT installed a total of 44 x APC Smart-UPS Online UPSs in the university's two data centers.
 This included a mix of 4.5kVA units to protect communications equipment, and 6kVA UPS to protect servers and storage devices.

 “We looked at equipment from several manufacturers to meet the exacting power density specification of Stirling's tender,” says APT sales director John Thompson.

 “APC by Schneider Electric rack mounted Smart-UPS Online provided the best fit in terms of the amount of power coverage and runtime it could provide from the fixed amount of U-space available.”

 Richardson is rapt with the upgrade to the IT power infrastructure.

 “We're extremely happy with the insights delivered through the power monitoring system.
 The installation by APT includes temperature sensors in each rack, something we didn't have before,” says Richardson.